-2. Solar power employs more than 43% of people in the electricity generation industry in the US.
+2. According to the latest data, solar power employs more than 43% of people in the electricity generation industry in the US.

-4. Brazil creates the highest number of jobs in the biofuel industry.
+4. Brazil creates the highest number of jobs in the biofuel industry — 839,000.

 In the entire clean energy industry, Brazil comes second in the area of job creation.
-However, the South American country generates 40% of the total jobs, the most in the biofuel industry.
+Moreover, the South American country generates the most liquid biofuel jobs (34%).

 5. 68% of clean energy jobs are taken by men.

-According to a 2019 US energy and employment report from the industry, the percentage of women who took up renewable energy jobs in 2018 stands at 32%, less than half of their male counterparts.
-Generally, there are few women in the energy industry, especially in the blue-collar category.
+A 2021 US energy and employment report shows that the percentage of women who take renewable energy jobs stands at 32%, less than half of their male counterparts.
+Generally, there are fewer women in the energy industry, especially in the blue-collar category.